More Information for Teachers

 Because the University recognises the key role that teachers and careers advisers play in encouraging students to consider their options and make informed decisions, we also run regional teacher conferences.
 During conferences, we welcome the chance to talk with teachers and advisers about supporting your students through all aspects of considering, and applying to, Oxford.
 St Hilda’s College Schools Programme Officer, Corinne Tomsett, also attends the conferences linked to the Surrey region.
 This is a good opportunity to meet her and ask questions about any aspect of the schools programme and any support the College can offer schools.
 Sign up to attend the next conference in you region.

-Because we understand that attending conferences is not always possible, Hannah also welcomes invitations, from the state sector, to visit teachers in their own schools.
-Hannah is able offer advice and information to teachers who have a role in guiding students to make applications to Oxford and other universities.
+Because we understand that attending conferences is not always possible, Corinne also welcomes invitations, from the state sector, to visit teachers in their own schools.
+Corinne is able offer advice and information to teachers who have a role in guiding students to make applications to Oxford and other universities.
 She is happy to attend in-school teacher training days or conferences offering guidance on any or all of the following:

 - The application process.